vishruthdevan/portfolio/content/about.md

 ShowBreadCrumbs: false
 ---

 I'm Vishruth.
-I live in Coonoor, India.
+I live in New York.

-I will be doing my master's in Computer Science in Columbia University.
-I did my bachelor's at [VIT, Vellore](https://vit.ac.in/)
+I am doing my master's in Computer Science in Columbia University.
+I did my bachelor's at [VIT, Vellore](https://vit.ac.in/).

 I used to work as a Web Developer and a DevOps Engineer at [GoPlus Inc.](https://go-plus.io/) We were building an AI powered learning platform for higher education institutions.